 25 Jan 4 Communication Styles that End Relationships

-I just returned from a training workshop in Denver, CO on Gottman Method Couples Therapy (level 2).
+I returned from a training workshop in Denver, CO on Gottman Method Couple Therapy (level 2).
 The workshop was a great learning experience in a beautiful setting.
 A bonus of the location was that I got to visit my best friend from high school which was very restorative.
 Connection is important in all its many forms.

 John Gottman’s research is based on observing what is different about the behavior of couples who are successful.
 Meaning those that stayed together and thrived vs. those that ended up dissatisfied or separated.
 I appreciate the approach of looking at a problem by focusing on what is working rather than focusing on what is broken.